Fire destroys Saltville home; responding fire truck slides off road

-SALTVILLE, Va. — A resident of Allison Gap Road in Saltville escaped without injury Tuesday morning when his home caught fire, but a fire truck on the way to help wasn’t so lucky.
+SALTVILLE, Va. — A resident of Allison Gap Road in Saltville escaped without injury Tuesday morning when his home was destroyed by fire, but a fire truck en route to help didn’t fare as well.

-Saltville Fire Chief Jimmy Davidson said the department got a call around 7:19 a.m. to a structure fire.
-The single story home was occupied by Mark Stewart.

 Post a comment as